approov/web-quickstart-fingerprintjs-javascript/README.md

 ### ADDING A FINGERPRINT SUBSCRIPTION

-A Fingerprint subscription can be added by specifying the subscription region and by providing a valid browser and API token.
+A Fingerprint subscription can be added by specifying the subscription region and by providing a valid public API key and secret API key.
 The following command adds a subscription in the Rest-of-the-World (RoW) region leaving all other settings at their default values:

 ```
-approov web -fingerprint -add your-Fingerprint-browser-token -apiToken your-Fingerprint-API-token> -region RoW
+approov web -fingerprint -add your-Fingerprint-public-API-key -secret your-Fingerprint-secret-API-key> -region RoW
 ```

 To change a subscription you simply add it again with all the properties required for the changed subscription.
-Each addition of the same browser token completely overwrites the previously stored entry.
+Each addition of the same public API key completely overwrites the previously stored entry.

 You are now set up to request and receive Approov tokens.